cehinson/Heads_Up/ai/sensors/README.md

     - text input
     - audio input

-The term **precept** means the agent's perceptual inputs at any given instant.
+The term **percept** means the agent's perceptual inputs at any given instant.
 An agent's **percept sequence** is the complete history of everything the agent has ever percieved.